Asimina triloba: Etymology

 This plant's scientific name is Asimina triloba.
 The genus name Asimina is adapted from the Native American (probably Miami-Illinois) name assimin or rassimin combining the root terms rassi = "divided lengthwise into equal parts" and min = "seed, fruit, nut, berry, etc." through the French colonial asiminier.
 The specific epithet triloba in the species' scientific name refers to its lobed fruits (three lobes, "fructibus trifidus", in Carl Linnaeus' original description).

+The common name "(common) pawpaw", also spelled "paw paw", "paw-paw", and "papaw", probably derives from the Spanish papaya (itself probably from Arawakan), perhaps because of the superficial similarity of their fruits.
+As the spelling "papaw" reflects, "pawpaw" was originally pronounced with stress on the second syllable, like "papaya".
+Initial-syllable stress became usual in the 20th century.

 Distribution and habitat

 Asimina is the only genus native to temperate regions within the otherwise tropical and subtropical flowering plant family Annonaceae.
 A. triloba has the northernmost range of any species in the family, extending north into southern Ontario, Canada.
 Within the United States, pawpaw is native to the eastern, southern, and midwestern states, ranging from New York westward to southeastern Nebraska, southward to eastern Texas and the panhandle of Florida.
-Pawpaw has even been be successfully cultivated as far north as Nova Scotia, Canada and in several regions of Europe and Asia.
+Pawpaw has even been successfully cultivated as far north as Nova Scotia, Canada and in several regions of Europe and Asia.
 Pawpaws typically grow in USDA hardiness zones 5 to 8, though some growers have had success cultivating them in USDA hardiness zone 4b with careful site selection and protection to compensate for the shorter growing season.

 Within its natural habitat, pawpaw grows in slightly acidic (pH 5.5 – 7.0), well-drained soils.
 These trees typically establish as part of the understory in Eastern Temperate Forest (Carolinian Forest) region.
 Pawpaws are also found along floodplains, stream banks, and shaded, nutrient-rich bottomlands, but they prefer gently elevated slopes because it has a deep-reaching taproot.
 While pawpaws are shade tolerant, maximum fruit yields occur under full sun conditions with some wind protection.
 However, germinating seedlings are extremely sensitive to full sun and require partial shading during their first one or two years.